mpessotto-endpoint/end-point-blog/2024/12/the-django-experience.md

 two abstraction layers away.
 For example the `blank` parameter is a validation thing.

+In the example above, we're also defining a foreign key to a site (many-to-one), so each user needs to belong to one, and a many-to-many relationship with the libraries record.
+I like how these relationships are defined, it's very concise.

 Thanks to this, you get, almost for free, a whole [admin console](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/), which for sure your admin user are going to like.
 However, I'm not sure this is a silver bullet solving all problems.
-With large tables and relationships the loading of the admin pages is slow and could become unusable very quickly.
+With large tables and relationships the admin pages load slowly and they could become unusable very quickly.
 Of course you can tune that, filter out what you need and what you don't.
 I'm just saying that things are not as simple as "an admin dashboard for free".
 There's at very least some configuration to do.

 As for the query syntax, you usually need to call